Queen Mary of Denmark: Queen consort

-Mary became Queen of Denmark upon the abdication of Queen Margrethe II and the subsequent accession of Mary's husband as King Frederik X on 14 January 2024.
-After he was proclaimed king from the balcony of Christiansborg Palace, Mary joined Frederik on the balcony to wave to the crowds.
-The next day, 15 January, the royal family attended a ceremony at the Folketing to mark the change of monarch, and on 21 January, they attended a service at Aarhus Cathedral.
+Mary became Queen of Denmark, making her the first Australian‑born queen consort of any country, upon the abdication of Queen Margrethe II and the accession of her husband as King Frederik X on 14 January 2024.
+After he was proclaimed king from the balcony of Christiansborg Palace, Mary joined him on the balcony to greet the crowds.
+On 15 January, the royal family attended a ceremony at the Folketing to mark the change of monarch, and on 21 January, they attended a service at Aarhus Cathedral.

-The King and Queen made their first state visits from 6–7 and 14–15 May 2024 when they visited Sweden and Norway.
-In June, they toured one of the autonomous territories of the Kingdom of Denmark, Greenland.
+The King and Queen made their first state visits from 6–7 and 14–15 May 2024, when they visited Sweden and Norway.
+In June, they toured Greenland, one of the autonomous territories of the Kingdom of Denmark.
 In June 2025, they toured the other territory, the Faroe Islands.

 Public life, charities and patronages

 Mary attends the wedding of Crown Princess Victoria of Sweden in 2010.
 She is pictured here surrounded by (left to right): Frederik; Willem-Alexander of the Netherlands; Máxima of the Netherlands; Mette-Marit of Norway; and Beatrix of the Netherlands.

 Following the wedding, the Crown Prince couple embarked upon a summer working-tour of mainland Denmark aboard the royal yacht Dannebrog, then travelled to Greenland and the 2004 Athens Olympics.
 In 2005, during the celebrations for the 200th anniversary of Hans Christian Andersen, the royal family was involved in related events throughout the year.
-Frederik and Mary marked the anniversary in London, New York, and in Australia, where she was made Honorary Hans Christian Andersen Ambassador to Australia in the Utzon Room of the Sydney Opera House.
+Mary and Frederik marked the anniversary in London, New York, and in Australia, where she was made Honorary Hans Christian Andersen Ambassador to Australia in the Utzon Room of the Sydney Opera House.

 After becoming Crown Princess, Mary made a number of international visits, and Frederik and Mary participated in the reburial ceremonies for Empress Maria Feodorovna in Denmark and Saint Petersburg in 2005.
 In November 2009, Mary made a surprise visit to Danish soldiers in Helmand Province, Afghanistan.
 One of her stops was FOB Armadillo.

 During a Council of State on 2 October 2019, the Queen's request to appoint Mary a rigsforstander, a functioning regent when the monarch or the heir is out of the country, was approved by the government.
 After having sworn to respect the Danish constitution, she became the first person not born into the royal family to assume the position of rigsforstander since Queen Ingrid in 1972.

 Mary was voted Woman of the Year 2008 by the Danish magazine Alt for damerne, donating her cash reward to charity.
 She was interviewed by Parade Magazine (US), on television programs of Andrew Denton (Australia), and by USA Today (US).

 She serves on the board of directors of The Royal Danish Collection.